mcadriaans/genai_translate-and-speak/README.md

 ## 🤝Contributing
 Contributions are welcome!
 If you have suggestions, bug reports, or want to contribute code, please feel free to open an issue or submit a pull request.

-🙋‍♀️ Author
-Created with ❤️ by Michéle
+🙋‍♀️ Author: Created with 💜 by Michéle

 ## 📜License
 This project is licensed under the MIT License.